alexellis/registry-creds/README.md

 ## Status

-This is a very early, working prototype.
-Do not use it in production, you can create a test cluster very quickly with something like [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/).
+This is a very early, working prototype, do not use it in production.
+When you move to production, you can use something like Flux, Argo or Terraform (see appendix) for managing secrets across namespaces.

+The primary purpose of this tool is to ease the every-day lives of developers and new-comers to Kubernetes.

+You can create a test cluster very quickly with something like [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) to try it out.

 Backlog (done):
 - [x] Create secrets in each namespace at start-up